shardus/lib-crypto-utils/README.md

 // Generates and returns {publicKey, secretKey} as hex strings crypto.generateKeypair()

-// Returns a signature obtained by signing the hash of the input with the sk crypto.sign(input, sk)
+// Returns a signature obtained by signing the input (a hash) with the sk crypto.sign(input, sk)

 // Returns true if the input was signed by the owner of the pk